annekerachni/braingrowthFEniCS/README.md

   - growth tensor $F^g$: tangential and adaptative
   - tangential growth ratio *alphaTAN*: homogeneous; MRI-based
   - growth kinetics: linear
-  - N.B. the model includes a potential radial growth in the brain sub-layers, so it can be easily added modifying the radial growth ratio *alphaRAD*
+  - N.B.
+The model allows for radial growth in the brain sub-layers.
+This can be implemented by adjusting the value of the radial growth ratio, referred to as *alphaRAD*.

 - growth kinematics: $F = F^e.F^g$ (multiplicative decomposition of the deformation into elastic and growth deformations)